Compass/compass/CONTRIBUTING.md

 <h3 id="writing-tests">Writing Stylesheet Tests</h3>

+Compass has stylesheet tests to ensure that:

+- each stylesheet compiles
-Compass has stylesheet tests to ensure that each stylesheet compiles, can be imported directly without any other dependencies and that refactorings that should not affect the output, don't.
+- each stylesheet can be imported directly without any other dependencies
+- refactorings that should not affect the output, don't

 At some point, it would be great to have a test system that verifies that the stylesheets *work correctly* in various browsers.
 If you have ideas for how to accomplish this in a sane